-Natural hydrology has been altered by ditches which were constructed and/or straightened/improved to improve site conditions for agriculture.
-The hydrology on-site is currently driven primarily by direct precipitation and secondarily by backwater flooding.
+Natural hydrology has been altered by ditches (and associated spoil banks) and elevated roads which were constructed to improve site conditions for agriculture.
+Currently, the site is hydrologically isolated due to elevated roads and spoil banks, and agricultural fields are drained by ditches.
+The hydrology on-site is currently driven by direct precipitation and backwater flow.
 Current and proposed drainage patterns are depicted on Figures 7 and 8.
 The drainage area associated with the property is depicted in Figure 9, and elevations are depicted on Figure 10.